lopezdsr/sql-query/sqlref/timeseries_functions_artifact.md

 **TS_INTERPOLATOR_PREV(see below<sup>2</sup>)**
 Output: InterpolatorType
 Creates an interpolator that replaces a null value with the previous value.
-If there is no previous value, it fills the null value with the specified value.
+If no previous value exists, it fills the null value with the specified value.

 **TS_INTERPOLATOR_LINEAR(see below<sup>2</sup>, Integer, Integer)**
 Output: InterpolatorType
 Creates an interpolator that replaces a null value with a value that is calculated by [linear interpolation](https://en.wikipedia.org/wiki/Linear_interpolation) based on the specified number of previous (second parameter) and subsequent (third parameter) observations (both numbers must be positive).
-The value of the first parameter is used as a filler value when there are not enough previous or subsequent values to satisfy parameter 2 or 3.
-For example, if `TS_INTERPOLATOR_LINEAR(9.76, 3, 5)` is specified, for each null value, a line is calculated using the 3 previous and 5 subsequent data points that minimizes the average error for all 8 data points, and the point on this line that corresponds to the timetick of the null value determines the filler value.
-If 3 previous or 5 subsequent data points are not available, the value 9.76 is used as the filler value.
+The value of the first parameter is used as a filler value when not enough previous or subsequent values exist to satisfy parameter 2 or 3.
+For example, if `TS_INTERPOLATOR_LINEAR(9.76, 3, 5)` is specified, for each null value, a line is calculated by using the three previous and five subsequent data points that minimize the average error for all eight data points, and the point on this line that corresponds to the timetick of the null value determines the filler value.
+If three previous or five subsequent data points are not available, the value 9.76 is used as the filler value.

 **TS_INTERPOLATOR_SPLINE(see below<sup>2</sup>, Integer, Integer)**
 Output: InterpolatorType
 Creates an interpolator that replaces a null value with a value that is calculated by [spline interpolation](https://en.wikipedia.org/wiki/Spline_interpolation) based on the specified number of previous (second parameter) and subsequent (third parameter) observations (both numbers must be positive).
-The value of the first parameter is used as a filler value when there are not enough previous or subsequent values to satisfy parameter 2 or 3.
-For example, if `TS_INTERPOLATOR_SPLINE(3, 5, 9.76)` is specified, for each null value, a spline is calculated using the 3 previous and 5 subsequent data points that minimizes the average error for all 8 data points, and the point on this spline that corresponds to the timetick of the null value determines the filler value.
-If 3 previous or 5 subsequent data points are not available, the value 9.76 is used as the filler value.
+The value of the first parameter is used as a filler value when not enough previous or subsequent values exist to satisfy parameter 2 or 3.
+For example, if `TS_INTERPOLATOR_SPLINE(3, 5, 9.76)` is specified, for each null value, a spline is calculated by using the three previous and five subsequent data points that minimizes the average error for all eight data points, and the point on this spline that corresponds to the timetick of the null value determines the filler value.
+If three previous or five subsequent data points are not available, the value 9.76 is used as the filler value.

 **<sup>2</sup> The input type can be any of String, Double, Array[String], Array[Double], but must be of a type that corresponds to the type of the time series.**